Geeksltd/Programming.Tips/docs/Methods.md

 #### Preposition: Further clarify the argument’s role

-&nbsp;&nbsp; When passing an argument to a method, if you think about its role in that context, usually there will be a preposition that applies to the argument in the context of that method.
+When passing an argument to a method, if you think about its role in that context, usually there will be a preposition that applies to the argument in the context of that method.

 In the above example, you could use the “To” preposition and add it to the method name: